Daze-bot/calculator/README.md

 # calculator
 Fully functional, basic calculator.
-For use on a web browser!
+Intended for use on a web browser!

 This calculator was created using HTML, CSS, and JavaScript as part of The Odin Project full stack JavaScript curriculum.